Christian Che-Castaldo

 catkins

-The mechanisms behind biased sex-ratios in dioecious plants are often not well understood and represent the product of genetic and ecological factors acting sequentially throughout the life cycle of a plant.
-On Mount St. Helens, we observed a strong female-bias in Sitka willow genet populations, sex ratios that are consistent with those reported from other Salix populations around the world.
+The mechanisms behind biased sex-ratios in dioecious plants are often not well understood and represent the product of genetic and ecological factors acting throughout the life of the plant.
+On Mount St. Helens, we observed a strong female-bias in Sitka willow genet populations, sex ratios that are consistent with those reported from other Salix populations worldwide.
 The causes of female-bias in Salix remains an open question, as females presumably pay higher reproductive costs than males and the lack of well-defined sex chromosomes precludes most genetic processes known to cause female-bias.
-In primary successional landscapes, costs of reproduction in plants is exacerbated due to resource scarcity and vegetative reproduction is often a preferred life history strategy in these environments.
-Given this, we measured whole-plant reproductive allocation for male and female willows on Mount St. Helens and created artificial streams on pyroclastic flows to test for sex-biased establishment of willow stem fragments.
-Despite females investing more heavily than males in sexual reproduction, we found no evidence of sexual bias in adult mortality or in vegetative propagation.
-Combined with the observation that female Sitka willow on Mount St. Helens suffer higher chronic rates herbivory than do males, these results implicate early‐acting genetic factors as the cause for female-biased genet sex ratios, a hypothesis supported by recent molecular work.
+To investiagte this, we measured whole-plant reproductive allocation and survival for male and female willows on Mount St. Helens, while experimentally creating artificial streams to test for sex-bias in the establishment of willows from stem fragments.
+These efforts have implicated early‐acting genetic factors as the cause for female-biased sex ratios, a hypothesis supported by recent molecular work.